ubc-cpsc330/lecture08_demo/README.md

-# Lecture 8 Demo: Optimizing Hyperparameters using Spotify
+# Lecture 8 Demo: Optimizing Hyperparameters with the Spotify dataset

 You can use this repository as a template to create a repository for yourself so you can follow along with the Lecture demo.